Dr-Emann/applesauce/README.md

 HFS+/APFS transparent compression on macOS.
-It is based on [afsctool](https://github.com/RJVB/afsctool) and offers several key improvements, including better performance, improved multithreading (even for a single file), reduced memory usage, and is written in Rust.
-Applesauce supports three compression algorithms: LZFSE, LZVN, and ZLIB.
+It is based on [afsctool](https://github.com/RJVB/afsctool) and offers several key improvements, including better performance, improved multithreading (even for a single file), and reduced memory usage.
+Applesauce supports all three compression algorithms used by HFS+/APFS: LZFSE, LZVN, and ZLIB.

 ## Installation